socek/baelfire/doc/file.rst

 ---------------

-Task class can be extended to your own needs, but in most cases we want file related tasks, for example "build file if other file has changed", or "create file if not exists".
+Task class can be extended to your own needs, but in most cases we want file related tasks, for example "build file if other file has rebuilded", or "create file if not exists".
 For this purpose Baelfire comes with FileTask.

 .. literalinclude:: code/doc5.py
     :language: python